aspose-pdf/Aspose-PDF-Tutorials/pdf/english/net/metadata-document-info/_index.md

 Master extracting XMP metadata from PDF files using Aspose.PDF for .NET.
 This guide provides a step-by-step approach, including setup instructions and code examples.

 ### [How to Extract XMP Metadata from PDFs Using Aspose.PDF for .NET&#58; A Complete Guide](./extract-xmp-metadata-aspose-pdf-dotnet/)
-Learn how to efficiently extract XMP metadata from PDF documents using Aspose.PDF for .NET.
+Learn how efficiently extract XMP metadata from PDF documents using Aspose.PDF for .NET.
 Follow this detailed guide with step-by-step instructions and practical applications.

 ### [How to Retrieve PDF Page Properties Using Aspose.PDF for .NET (Step-by-Step Guide)](./retrieve-pdf-page-properties-aspose-pdf-net/)
 Learn how to extract rotation, page count, and box sizes from PDF pages using Aspose.PDF for .NET.
 Follow this step-by-step guide for efficient document processing.